Moebius2107/DataEngProject/README.md

 ## Subject : Hackaton (2018)

 Presentation of the subject
-For this project, we have retrieved datasets about the hackatons that took place in the US in may 2018, provided by Prof Alex Nolte.
+For this project, we have retrieved datasets about the hackatons that took place in may 2018, provided by Prof Alex Nolte.

 We will use 3 datasets containing information about: the [participants](https://www.dropbox.com/sh/4i4tp6y0kl2lk24/AACnkkHEropuFClu7XgbhPuja/participants?dl=0&subfolder_nav_tracking=1), the [projects](https://www.dropbox.com/sh/4i4tp6y0kl2lk24/AABMXKB4WetwcT_f1YoNtpbDa/projects?dl=0&subfolder_nav_tracking=1), and about the [hackaton](https://www.dropbox.com/sh/4i4tp6y0kl2lk24/AACsy_Ll8IgUjXujQSVR4KUIa/hackathons?dl=0&subfolder_nav_tracking=1) itself.
 With the recovered elements we will try to answer the following two questions in a user-friendly format: